V-ID Market Cap Tops $45.71 Million (VIDT)

-V-ID (VIDT) traded flat against the dollar during the twenty-four hour period ending at 7:00 AM Eastern on May 8th.
-One V-ID coin can currently be purchased for approximately $0.99 or 0.00008325 BTC on exchanges.
-In the last seven days, V-ID has traded flat against the dollar.
-V-ID has a total market cap of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+V-ID (VIDT) traded flat against the dollar during the 24 hour period ending at 21:00 PM Eastern on May 8th.
+One V-ID coin can currently be bought for about $0.99 or 0.00008325 BTC on popular cryptocurrency exchanges.
+In the last week, V-ID has traded flat against the dollar.
+V-ID has a market cap of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.